-01Check Economic Calendar
+Check Economic Calendar

-High impact economic events can cause price spikes/gaps, creating significant slippage (difference between price you expect and price you get) on stop loss orders.
+High impact economic events can cause price spikes/gaps, creating significant slippage (a price change in-between the time you purchase and the transaction finalizes) on stop-loss orders.
 It's best to avoid being in trades for the few minutes surrounding high impact scheduled news events.

-03Trading Correct Account and/or Contract
+Trading Correct Account and Contract

 If day trading futures, make sure you are trading the correct highest volume contract.
 Be aware of expiration dates on the contracts you trade.